brainlife/amaretti/README.md

 sync jobs can't be stopped.. or resumed in case of error? also, should it raise warning if it runs more than few minutes?

 Let user set timeout for a task - if task is running longer than expected, mark as failed - rather than keep checking (or.. maybe we should reduce the frequency of the status check?)

+for raw file viewer, display content of text file if the file size is small and all ascii in pre tag

+on auth service, let user issue long living (non-expiring?) jwt token to be used for command line / api access?